sirisian/ecmascript-types/pipelineoperator.md

 The subject is the topic, the arms narrow it, and the `match` is exhaustive or it is an error.
 Written without the pipe this is a `match` whose subject is a nested call, or three temporaries; written with a ternary, which is how it is usually written today, it is neither exhaustive nor readable.

-**`do` expressions**, for a step that needs statements. `x |> do { … }` is a step whose value is the block's completion value, so a step that needs a temporary or a `try` does not have to become a function.
+**`do` expressions**, for a step that needs statements. `x |> do { â€¦ }` is a step whose value is the block's completion value, so a step that needs a temporary or a `try` does not have to become a function.

 **Errors.** A pipeline over a value that is either a success or a failure is the pattern the pipe proposal calls railway-oriented, and its own issue tracker records as far-future because JavaScript lacks the pieces.
 Some of those pieces are here: [typed `catch`](errorhandling.md) filters by type, `match` discriminates a result without a library, and `do` gives a step statements.
-What is not here is a pipe that *knows* about the failure track — `value |maybe> f(%)` — and this document does not propose one.
+What is not here is a pipe that *knows* about the failure track â€” `value |maybe> f(%)` â€” and this document does not propose one.
 It is worth knowing how much of the distance is already covered.

 **Ranges and the numeric types.** `x |> clamp(%, 0..=255)` and `n |> Math.mod(%, len)` are the small everyday case, and they are where the contextual type matters most, since the literals in a step should be the type the step expects rather than Numbers that happen to fit.